skibek/Charts/docs/RekrutacjaPytania.md

 @Controller - marks a class as a Spring Web MVC controller for eg: @RequestMapping

 - Injection - różnice gdzie - Constuctor, AutoWired, setter
-You can mix both, Constructor-based and Setter-based DI but it is a good rule of thumb to use constructor arguments for mandatory dependencies and setters for optional dependencies.
+You can mix both, Constructor-based and Setter-based DI but it is a good rule to use constructor arguments for mandatory dependencies and setters for optional dependencies.

 - Servlet Redirect vs Forward
-https://www.baeldung.com/servlet-redirect-forward
+Simply put, forwarded requests still carry this value, but redirected requests don't. https://www.baeldung.com/servlet-redirect-forward

 For example, HttpRequestHandler, WebRequestHandler, MessageHandler are all handlers which can work with the DispatcherServlet

 - Transaction
-propagation - default PROPAGATION_REQUIRED,
+propagation - default PROPAGATION_REQUIRED, PROPAGATION_REQUIRES_NEW, PROPAGATION_MANDATORY, PROPAGATION_SUPPORTS, PROPAGATION_NESTED ..
 isolation - default (DEFAULT) READ_COMMITTED in mssql,postgres...
 https://netjs.blogspot.com/2018/08/spring-transaction-attributes-propagation-isolation-settings.html
 https://stackoverflow.com/questions/8490852/spring-transactional-isolation-propagation